 In a word, GREAT!
 Ostensibly a carbon copy of last year - which we did not write up as it was much the same as our 2018 sortie to Thailand.
 But in the enforced Malaysian lockdown COVID 19 and looking for home/land based things to do, we thought it useful to document our recent 6 weeks.

 Our Thailand sortie is normally 8-9 weeks but with other "necessary" travel on either side of cruising season, we had to cut our time short to 5 weeks cruising this year.
 We started with a 3-day scramble of provisioning and engine readiness to exit our home berth at Royal Langkawi Yacht Club in early February and "hurried" the 300 miles up the island chain to join our friends in Koh Phayam.
-We no longer passage at night in Asia: the fishing boats, nets and traps are prevalent and impossible to see at night, so we have essentially become cruising day trippers.
-The other benefit is that we see the scenery - stark and beautiful islands and rocky outcrops that we missed during our overnight passages in the past.
+We no longer passage at night in Asia: the fishing boats, nets and traps are prevalent and impossible to see, so we have essentially become cruising day trippers.
+The other benefit is that we see the scenery - stark and beautiful islands and rocky outcrops that we missed during our overnight passages in the past years.

-Our cruising group, AKA the "Andaman Adventurers" (AA's) have been leisure cruising together for 10 years - a core of 4 sail boats including Dreamcatcher.
+Our cruising group, AKA the "Andaman Adventurers" (AA's) have been cruising together for 10 years - a core of 4 sail boats including Dreamcatcher.
 Recently another 2 sailboats and one motor boat have joined the group, making for a jolly fleet of 7 and in turn making for some great on board cocktail and dinner nights.

 We joined the AA fleet in one of Thailand's northernmost islands, Koh Phayam - a low key gem of an island with white sandy beaches, funky seaside restaurants (and I use the term "restaurant" loosely), bars and an eclectic selection of visitors from Europe.
-It's our third cruise there and we love it.
+It's our third trip there and we love it.
 The one road (to the other side of the island) is about 5 km long and it's easy to hire a motor bike taxi - there's no cars, which is a relief.
 The walk is lovely, made fragrant by the hibiscus, fruit and cashew nut trees.
 The latter fascinate us: a thin apple-like fruit growing on the end branches of a rangy tree, that eventually pushes the nut out from its bottom!
 It looks a bit like a poo coming out.
 Not very appealing visually but we know how we all love those nuts.
 One fruit, one nut, so no wonder they're expensive.
 And the cashew trees are fragrant - it's a lovely, lush walk.
-There's a few restaurants on the northern eastern beach at the end of the walk and a shop or two selling fresh vegies and eggs.
+There's a few restaurants on the northern eastern beach at the end of the walk and a shop or two selling fresh veggies and eggs.
 Our days are spent dinghying, kayaking, lunching, observing cocktail hour, and dinner with our cruising mates.

 A few days on we strike out for Koh Chang - the furthest north island in west Thailand and a mere 5 miles from Koh Phayam.
 We went there last year with our friends on Rascal but didn't have a good experience; got caught in a whirly current and left a couple of hours later.
 This time, we anchored on the northern side of the bay, dropped our hooks and spent an idyllic 4 days there.
 A 3 km long beach truncated by a rocky headland that was topped with a new Buddhist temple, offered great walks and we fell once again under the spell that only remote islands can deliver - no airport, no ferry, no tourists, no dive boat operators, no cars and this island, not even one motor bike.
 We nested at the Sunset Bar - a confused patchwork of branches, tables, makeshift bookshelves and bottles.
-A friendly place with a decent menu and cold beer.
-Easy to while away the days.
-One could easily lose track of time here.
+A friendly place with a modest menu and cold beer.
+Easy to while away the days - one could lose track of time here.
 On departing, one of our friends got their anchor tangled on a bombie in the northern part of the bay and it took many hours to free it up and even more time to release the spines of a sea urchin that got tangled up with his fingers in the process (ouch!).

 Back to Koh Phayam for a few more idyllic days before starting our passage south.
 3 of our fleet set off instead for a few days at the Surins and we all re-united later at the Inland Waterway.
-Rascal and ourselves passaged south to a small group of islands between Koh Phayam and the inland water way - very scenic, but strong currents and a little bit of trouble getting the hook set amongst the rocky islands.
+Rascal and ourselves passaged south to a small group of high islands between Koh Phayam and the inland water way - very scenic, but strong currents and a little bit of trouble getting the hook set amongst the rocky islands and rocky bottom.
 We did an unsettled anchor watch for a couple of hours and decided that it wasn't a good bet for an overnight stay with the wind forecast to 16-20 knots so we powered down to the northern end of Thailand's "inland waterway", which is essentially the 20 mile sheltered sea passage on the eastern side of Koh Ra and Koh Phra Thong.
-It was windy, but we found great shelter about half a mile opposite the village and in front of the mangroves: good holding in 8 meters of mud and the wind blew over the top of us.
+It was windy, but we found great shelter about half a mile opposite the native village and in front of the mangroves: good holding in 8 meters of mud and the wind blew over the top of us.
 We had a lovely dinner on board our friends' boat Rascal and stayed put for much of the next day: it was peaceful, deserted and a good time to potter at a few boat jobs.
 Late afternoon we motored down to the southern end of the waterway where we rendezvoused with the other boats in our group.
 A deserted, pristine place.
 But.... very strong currents, so make sure your dinghy engine works because oars won't!!
 We gathered wood for the BBQ fire and all got together on the beach with drinks, food and blankets.
 Several hours later in the soft darkness, mellowed and with full bellies, we ponder our fortune: how did we get so lucky to find this silent, calm, solitary place.
 We marvel at the stars - there is no ambient light so we can see thousands of them.
 We leave the beach spotless apart from our embers and the tide takes them away during the night.
 It's as if we've never been there as our small fleet head out next morning from the anchorage, steering 255 then 250 for an hour as we clear the northern boundary reef to head south.

 Light wind, sails up.
 Though we leave our main at rest and just use the headsail and mizzen.
 We passage the 35 miles into the Navy Yard - Bhan Thap Lamu and drop anchor in the dead calm of the inlet in company with fishing boats, dive boats, destroyers and frigates.
-We had 10 on board Dreamcatcher for drinks before dinghying to our standard eatery: the Navy Wives Club.
+We had 10 on board Dreamcatcher for drinks before dinghying to our standard on shore eatery: the Navy Wives Club.
 Zero out of 10 for the décor, 10 out of 10 for the food and prices.
 A great evening and catch up with some of our cruising group who had re-joined us from the Surins.

 Departure early the next day for our "home away from home" at Nai Harn Bay, Phuket, where we have a fantastic dinner evening aboard Aquavit.
-The next day is spent cleaning up Dreamcatcher and lunching with land-based friends and the day after, clearing out (immigration/customs/port captain) followed by a sumptuous dinner at a beautiful villa overlooking the Andaman Sea, owned by Michel & Chalinee, part of our cruising group.
+The next day is spent tidying up Dreamcatcher and lunching with land-based friends and the day after, clearing out (immigration/customs/port captain) followed by a sumptuous dinner at a beautiful villa overlooking the Andaman Sea, owned by Michel & Chalinee, part of our cruising group.
 We say our warm farewells as we won't see most of our group until late in 2020 as they return to their European homes.

 We continued south and anchored at Koh Phetra's west side about 4pm, again alone.
 This is a magnificent north/south rock formation and is breathtaking during late afternoon and dusk when the sun's crimson rays wash its own colours.
 It's worth staring at for an hour or so with a cold drink in your hand (photo).
 From there, early next morning we passage south again to Koh Tarutao, Thailand's southernmost island on its western side.
-It's a good blue sky day apart from the 10 mile slalom section of fish traps - we spend a couple of anxious hours avoiding them.
+It's a good blue sky carefree day apart from the 10 mile slalom section of fish traps - we spend a couple of anxious hours avoiding them.
 Getting one of the warps wrapped around the prop is an awful situation and renders the boat engine useless.
 Adrift with no wind and no engine is not a comfortable scenario.
 There's no-one but an angry Thai fisherman around to help.